The Seljuk Han of Anatolia

 DESCRIPTION

+The narrow courtyard is formed by six arched arcades carried on three piers on each side.
+The arcades are covered by pointed vaults heading towards the courtyard in the east and west directions.
 The two arcades of 4 vaults on either side of the courtyard are covered with barrel vaults.

 The covered section is slightly smaller than the courtyard in width, and comprises three aisles, with the center aisle being twice as wide as the two side aisles (6.5 m).
-There are 2 slit windows at the second and fourth bays on each side of the hall, and one in the rear wall.
+There are two support lines.
+Five pointed arches on four piers in each support line continue towards the rear wall in the north-south direction.

 DECORATION

 This is a very plain building, and apart from the impressive inscription plaque, there is no decoration on the interior or exterior walls.
-The inscription plaque is set back about 80 cm under a slightly broken arch.

 DIMENSIONS